Anthropological Studies

 Overview

-This program is offered by the National Museum of Ethnology.
-Students will conduct research on the diverse cultures of mankind in various parts of the world from prehistoric times to the present.
-From the perspective of cultural anthropology, ethnology, and related fields, students will be instructed in ethnographic research that describes and analyzes a specific culture, and cross-cultural research that compares cultures from a specific perspective.
-Students will complete their dissertation by utilizing data obtained through field research as well as specimens, audio-visual materials, and literature of the National Museum of Ethnology.
+The Anthropological Studies Program is offered by National Museum of Ethnology.
+Students will conduct research on the diverse cultures of humankind in various parts of the world from prehistoric times to the present.
+From the perspective of cultural anthropology, ethnology, and related fields, student will be instructed in ethnographic research that describes and analyzes specific cultures and in cross-cultural research that compares cultures from specific perspectives.
+The goal is for students to complete their dissertation by utilizing data obtained through field research as well as specimens, audio-visual materials, and literature of the National Museum of Ethnology.

 Students having a lively discussion